jcabrerahi/AI-agent-developer-tech-test/README.md

-# AI-agent-developer-tech-test
+# AI Agent Developer

 ## Short Summary
-This project is a technical test that implements a chatbot with **Retrieval Augmented Generation (RAG)** capabilities using modern natural language processing technologies, it also have Long Term **Memory**.
+This project implements a chatbot with **Retrieval Augmented Generation (RAG)** capabilities using modern natural language processing technologies, it also have Long Term **Memory**.
 The project follows **Clean Architecture** and a **hybrid Hexagonal Architecture**, ensuring that the code is easily scalable and maintainable by using test and linters.

 ## Implementation Demonstrations
 In the following image, the chatbot is interacted with CLI to ask for tax information, the chatbot is closed, and then reopened.
 The chatbot remembers the context from the previous conversation.